 I have special sentiments for Sushi Kanesaka as it was one of the first fine sushi shops I’ve been in Tokyo.
 When I started travelling there for eating, food tourism, how we know it, was still in its infancy phase in Japan.
-Things began to change when in 2009 Michelin guide opened the curtain of secrecy and, by awarding endless amount of Michelin stars to Tokyo restaurants, showed the world how extraordinary Tokyo restaurants scene is.
+Things began to change when in 2009 Michelin guide opened the curtain of secrecy and, by awarding the endless amount of Michelin stars to Tokyo restaurants, showed the world how extraordinary Tokyo restaurants scene is.
 Suddenly the world media flocked the Japanese capital (and, later, Kyoto too) marvelling about the beauty of kaiseki or the perfect nigiri.
-Soon the so called “foodies” followed.
+Soon the so-called “foodies” followed.

-Being ignorant should not considered as “bad” per se, but when someone asked for a cheese course last time I was at Harutaka, I wondered why pay so much money for a meal (over 30 000 Yen per person) and still not even try to understand what it is about.
+Being ignorant should not be considered as “bad” per se, but when someone asked for a cheese course last time I was at Harutaka, I wondered why to pay so much money for a meal (over 30 000 Yen per person) and still not even try to understand what it is about.
 (Harutaka-san dealt with the request in a typical Japanese stoic way.
 “No, sorry”, – was the answer.)